diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 ### Index.html

 Index.html is the homepage of your blog.
 If you noticed, there is a triple-dashed lines with some text inside it.
-This is called **Front Matter**.
+It is called **Front Matter**.

 [Front Matter](https://jekyllrb.com/docs/frontmatter/) is where Jekyll starts to get really cool.
-Any file that contains a [YAML](http://yaml.org/) front matter block will be processed by Jekyll as a special file.
+Jekyll will process any file that contains a [YAML](http://yaml.org/) front matter block as a special file.

 > The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.